Our Services

 Signs of down syndrome can vary widely.
 No two individuals are exactly alike.
 Some features may be noticeable at birth, while developmental differences may become clearer over time.

-If you've noticed your child is not meeting typical developmental milestones and want to better understand whether this warrants a medical evaluation, you can start with a free Developmental delays symptom checker to assess the pattern of delays and identify important signs that should be discussed with your pediatrician.
+If you've noticed your child is not meeting typical developmental milestones and want to get personalized guidance on next steps, try Ubie's free AI symptom checker to assess the pattern of delays and receive a detailed report you can discuss with your pediatrician.

 Down syndrome is associated with certain health risks.
 Not every individual will have these, but doctors screen for them routinely.